mempool/mempool/README.md

   Updating mempool
 ```

-## Mempool Frontend
+#### Build Mempool Frontend

-Install mempool dependencies from npm and build the frontend static HTML/CSS/JS:
+Install the Mempool dependencies with npm and build the frontend:

 ```bash
   # frontend